chetx27/notes-app-/README.md

 - **🗑️ Delete Notes**: Remove unwanted notes with a single click.
 - **🔍 Search Functionality**: Find notes quickly by searching content or tags.
 - **📅 Timestamps**: Each note includes creation timestamp for better organization.
+- **🌙 Dark Mode**: Toggle between light and dark themes for comfortable viewing.
+- **📤 Export Notes**: Download all notes as a JSON file for backup or sharing.
+- **📊 Notes Counter**: See the total number of notes in the sidebar.

 ## 🛠️ Tech Stack